sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 <img src="assets/am5.png" width="800"/>

-The `Orders` table is now open in a unsaved Workbook.
+The `Orders` table is now open in an unsaved Workbook.
 All columns are selected and there are 15M rows available:

 <img src="assets/am6.png" width="800"/>